ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-Handler.md

 > You need to [configure the OCES certificate](#certificate) before following this configuration.

-The FoxIDs up-party is configured in the Context Handler administrator portal as an user system (DK: brugervendt system).

 **1 - Start by creating an SAML 2.0 up-party in [FoxIDs Control Client](control.md#foxids-control-client)**

 1. Select the Parties tab and then the Up-parties